yaqwsx/PcbDraw/README.md

   dictionary entry is `"<ref>": "<library>:<module>"`  - e.g. `"PHOTO1":
   "Resistors:R_PHOTO_7mm"`.
 - `--no-drillholes` do not make the drill holes transparent.
+- `--back` render the backward of the board, it will mirror the board automatically

+- `--mirror` render the board mirrored on the x axis

 ## Writing Custom Styles